reifnir/stoic-meditations/readme.md

 ## Use Cases
 * Look for uncaptured podcasts
-* Get detailed info about uncaptured podcasts
+* Get detailed info about uncaptured podcasts (including capture of audio assets)
-* Trim out parts of the audio I don't want to hear
+* Trim down to just the desired parts
   * Remove the intro, outtro music and speech
+* Play podcasts
+* Notify when new podcasts come up
+* Manage a podcast episode (rate/classify it)

 ## Volatilities